z0rs/blog/_posts/2023-04-15-Server-Side-Template-Injection.md

 | Confidentiality (C)                      | High                  |
 | Integrity (I)                      | High           |
 | Availability (A)                      | High              |

+These scores indicate that the vulnerability can be exploited over the network and does not require complex attack techniques.
+Additionally, low privileges are needed to exploit the vulnerability, and no user interaction is required.
+The scope remains unchanged, affecting the vulnerable component only.
+The impact of this vulnerability is rated as high in terms of confidentiality, integrity, and availability.

+Please note that the CVSS3.1 scores are based on a standardized formula and provide a general assessment of the vulnerability's severity.
+For a more accurate evaluation, it is recommended to consider additional factors and perform a thorough security assessment.

 ### Vulnerability Details: